Bakewell in Derbyshire and the Peak District

-Bakewell in Derbyshire and the Peak District , is a beautiful, small, market town situated on the River Wye which is crossed by a 13th century 5 arched bridge still open to traffic.
-The bridge had been widened in the 19th century.
-Bakewell attracts many tourists both local and from abroad to the large town centre which is busy all year round with plenty of attractions including gardens, pubs, coffee shops,
+Bakewell is a beautiful, small market town and major tourist attraction, situated on the River Wye in Derbyshire and in the heart of the Peak District.
+Bakewell attracts many tourists both local and from abroad to the large town centre which is busy all year round with plenty of attractions including gardens, museums,arts and crafts, pubs, coffee shops, and numerous shops selling books, clothes and gifts.
+Bakewell is home to one of the country's major agricultural and horticultural events of the year.
+The Bakewell Show attracts some 65,000 people during the 2 day annual event.

 Bakewell's All Saints Parish Church is broad and low and has an octagonal tower with a graceful spire.
 The bulk of the church as it stands now dates from the 13th and 14th centuries, though there are many fragments of Saxon and Norman Stonework to be found.
 It was considerably restored in the 19th century, when the nave was rebuilt.